truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

     e.
 Configure MinIO settings in the new deployment to match those of the existing deployment.

 4. Use the **MinIO Console** to manually recreate data buckets from the existing S3 service deployment in the Minio Plugin, including rules, versioning, quotas, and locks.
-    Bucket names do not need to be identical for this process, but your workflow may benefit from using identical names.
+    Bucket names do not need to be identical for this process, but your workflow can benefit from using identical names.

 ### Migrating Data

-After installing and configuring the Minio plugin and installing the MinIO Client (`mc`), begin migrating data.
+After installing and configuring the Minio plugin and installing the MinIO Client (MC), begin migrating data.

 1. From the Linux or WSL command line, enter the command `mc alias set NEWALIAS PATH ACCESSKEY SECRETKEY` for both the origin MinIO service deployment and the destination Minio plugin deployment.